 Background data

-We will simulate 2,000,000 records in the PS as background data.
-The data size is calculated by typical site and the rule that history data can be only stored for 30 work days.
-These data will be added by automation scripts, test tool or SQL script.
+We will simulate 1,000,000 records in the PS as background data.
+The data size is calculated by typical site.
+We will stop the SMS and LRU services of PS in order to keep the history data.These data will be added by automation scripts, test tool or SQL script.
+The detail data information as follow: